-Due to laziness, the first two little pigs did not build strong houses.
-The third little pig worked very hard and made sure that he built a house that had a solid foundation.
+Due to laziness, the first two little pigs did not build substantial houses.
+The third little pig worked very hard and made sure that he built a place that had a solid foundation.
 If we compare the story of The Three Little Pigs to Gresham’s Law and Alcoholics Anonymous, we can see an analogy between the different materials and methods that the pigs used to build their houses and various ways of working a 12-step program.
 And we can deduce that the wolf is a metaphor for drug addiction and alcoholism.

 The three ways of working the 12-step program include a feeble way, which really amounts to not working the program at all.
 This could involve a person who goes to meetings but doesn’t work their steps or a person who hits a few sessions a month and manages to stay clean and sober, but according to the Big Book of Alcoholics Anonymous, suffers from being “restless, irritable and discontented.”
 This is a dry drunk syndrome, and it’s a miserable way of life.
 A recovering alcoholic/addict who weakly works the program is like the little pig that built a house of straw!
 In the end, the wolf or addiction was able to blow the house down.
 People who ineffectively work the program are prone to relapse.

 Then there are the people who work the program in a medium manner.
 Perhaps they go to regular meetings and have performed their steps.
 But other disorders might have popped up, including sexual addiction, gambling, or kleptomania.
 They are oblivious to these defects and still manage to stay clean and sober and consider themselves honorable members of the 12-step fellowship.
 Often these are the people who try to pick up newcomers at meetings or who try to use the program for their own devious motives.
 These people are comparable to the little pig that built a house of wood.
 And yes, the wolf managed to blow that house down, too!